Causes of Pain and Burning in the Achilles Tendon

 OTC Pain Relievers

-Aspirin and NSAIDs will treat both pain and inflammation, while Tylenol treats only pain.
+Nonsteroidal anti-inflammatory drugs (NSAIDs) such as aspirin and Advil (ibuprofen) can help reduce pain and inflammation.
+Tylenol (acetaminophen) only treats pain.
 If you're not sure which OTC pain reliever to take, talk to your healthcare provider about which one is best for you.

 When to See a Healthcare Provider

-It's important to seek out medical attention if you develop Achilles tendon pain.
-This may be pain in the back of your leg, anywhere from your heel to your calf.
+It's important to seek medical attention if you develop Achilles tendon pain.
+This may be pain and/or swelling and warmth in the back of your leg, anywhere from your heel to your calf.

 Some symptoms suggest a possible Achilles tendon rupture.
 They include sudden, severe pain at the back of the leg and/or trouble bearing weight on it.
-If that's the case, seek immediate medical care.
+If this happens, seek immediate medical care.

 Diagnosis